 Cabela’s Men’s Blaze Pro Guide II

 Here’s a vest that doesn’t just keep you safe.
-It’s a durable piece of equipment that has your back in rough terrain or bad weather.
+This best upland hunting vest durable piece of equipment that has your back in rough terrain or bad weather.

 The material is 100% polyester and besides being tough, it’s quiet when you move as well.
 It also has low nap which means it won’t catch on plants and make noise.

 It’s got a windshear lining, so it keeps you super warm.
 You can also use the two interior security pockets for hand warmers.
 It’s great for winter weather.
 Of course, you can use them to carry your licenses and valuables too.

 The Pro Guide II also has two front cargo pockets and quilted shoulder patches.
 It comes in a vibrant orange or orange camo.
 It’s a high-quality product we recommend for hunters hunting deep woods, especially those trying to get their trophy buck during rifle season when safety is paramount.

 - Tough fabric